-I am a surgical oncologist and an assistant attending surgeon on the Colorectal Surgery Service who treats people with colorectal cancer and also conducts research on the genetic basis of this disease.
+I am an assistant attending surgeon on the Colorectal Surgery Service with special training in surgical oncology who treats people with colon cancer and rectal cancer.
+I also conduct research on the genetic basis of these diseases.
 I received my MD degree from the University of Texas Medical School at Houston and my PhD degree in cell and developmental biology from Vanderbilt University Medical Center, where I also completed my residency.
 I joined Memorial Sloan Kettering Cancer Center in 2013 as a fellow in complex surgical oncology, with an emphasis in colorectal cancer.
 I also served as the Chief Administrative Fellow for the Department of Surgery from 2014 to 2015.
 During my fellowship, I was active with members of the Colorectal Disease Management Team (DMT) in improving our understanding of rectal cancer patients undergoing nonoperative management after clinical complete response to neoadjuvant treatment.

 While my clinical focus is on the treatment of colorectal cancer patients, the majority of my time is spent pursuing basic and translational research in the laboratory of hematologic oncologist Charles Sawyers.